jsmolka/blog/content/drizzle/signs-of-life.md

   x = x + 1
 ```

 Each level of indentation increases the scope depth.
 Variables with different depths can shadow each other.
-In addition to the commonly known control flow constructs, drizzle also supports `block` statements, which 'just' increase the scope depth.
+In addition to the commonly known control flow constructs, drizzle also supports `block` statements, which "just" increase the scope depth.

 ```drizzle
 # Shadowing